fspoettel/rollator/README.md

 ```
 Webfonts can take a while to load and change the dimensions of your text.
 Therefore, it is recommended to wait for them to finish loading before calling `rollator.init()`.
 The example above shows how to do this in a future-proof way.
 (The polyfills for promises / FontFaceObserver can be removed once there is enough native browser-support for those features)

+### Unit Tests:

+You can run unit tests for non-DOM methods by running `npm install` and `npm run test`.
+The tested methods are marked as arrow-functions in the library (methods with DOM-access are marked as normal functions).

 ### Caveats / TODO
- - Rollator replaces normal spaces with `&nbsp;`-spaces to make the horizontal-mode work.
+ - Rollator replaces normal spaces with `&nbsp;`-spaces to make the vertical-mode work.
- - TODO: Unit Tests are not written yet.
+ - TODO: Unit Tests for DOM functionality are not written yet.
  - TODO: Link handling on touch devices